Sourabh-km13/Api_Gateway_Flight/README.md

 2. **`isAdmin` uses `req.user`** from verified JWT (not a spoofable body id).
 3. **Customer vs admin mutation paths** — catalog writes are intended via `/admin/flightservice`.
 4. **Rate limiting** protects the public edge before auth and proxy work.
+5. **Single public entrypoint** — Flight and Booking services are not meant to be exposed directly to browsers.

 ---